anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter07.rst

 Introduction to Gaps, Innovation, and Development
 -------------------------------------------------

-During the development of this Reference Architecture, gaps that require addressing may be identified.
-This chapter will highlight these gaps in detail and may provide proposed solutions.
+There are funtional gaps between the current state of technology available in open source and the requirements of this Reference Architecture or the Reference Model.
+This chapter highlights these gaps in detail and provides proposed solutions.
 As a result, various “upstream” community projects may be identified and will be targeted for development efforts.

 Gap template
 ~~~~~~~~~~~~